bjlkeng/bjlkeng.github.io/source/posts/hypothesis-testing.rst

 ..
 [10] Think about a procedure that always rejects the null hypothesis i.e. a rejection consisting of the entire space.
 In this case, our :math:`\alpha = 1` but :math:`\beta=0` because we are always correctly rejecting the null hypothesis when it is false.
 Similarly if :math:`\beta = 1`.
 Of course, this choice of rejection region is absolutely useless so we want to pick something a bit smarter.

+..
+[11] An important point about hypothesis testing is that it's proving our null hypothesis is false.
+For example, our null hypothesis might be that the drug had no effect.
+If we correctly reject it, our test or p-value says nothing about the absolute effectiveness of the drug; all it says it that it has some effect.
+It could have minimal or negligible effect but still technically have "statistical significance".
+We should remember to use the right tool for the right job and not be prone to "man with a hammer"-syndrome.
+In our example here, we should be examining the effect size (the difference in the population means), perhaps with confidence intervals along with using our knowledge of the situation to determine if the results we're seeing are useful and practically significant.